nairanujit3/ChATnCHOOSE/README.md

 - Shaili Parikh (202418049)

 ## 📖 Problem Definition
 Users often find it challenging to compare prices of products across multiple e-commerce platforms in India.
 Manually searching each website is time-consuming and can lead to inconsistent results.
-CHATnCHOOSE addresses this by providing an AI-powered chatbot that automatically queries major Indian e-commerce sites (Amazon.in, Flipkart, Croma), compares prices, and presents users with clear, actionable information—either directly from product listings or by searching the web for relevant links.
+PriceWise addresses this by providing an AI-powered chatbot that automatically queries major Indian e-commerce sites (Amazon.in, Flipkart, Croma), compares prices, and presents users with clear, actionable information—either directly from product listings or by searching the web for relevant links.

 ## Tools and APIs Used
 - LangGraph & LangChain: For building stateful, multi-step chatbot workflows.